 17. Boardwalk Beach Club

 While we would normally suggest you don’t play with your food, here you can – but of course, before or after your meal.
-The Sheep Heid Inn not only comes at you with steaks and burgers aplenty, but also lets you enjoy a round of skittles, a type of bowling game (indoor bowling alleys can now re-open in Scotland).
+The Sheep Heid Inn not only comes at you with steaks and burgers aplenty, but also lets you enjoy a round of skittles, a type of bowling game (indoor bowling.
 There’s a hidden 19th-century skittles alley in the back of the restaurant.
 It’s said that James VI, son of Mary Queen of Scots, had a great time playing the game in 1580.
 The Sheep Heid Inn is one of Edinburgh’s oldest pubs.

 We've only scratched the surface with some of our favourite places.
 There is plenty more fantastically quirky restaurants and bars in Edinburgh that will fulfil your strangest desires.
-Think of the likes of The Witchery for the sheer opulence of its interior; Brewhemia for providing whole sections devoted to German bratwurst, currywurst, and kaiser wurst; Lovecrumbs for their quirky flavours, e.g. bacon and maple cinnamon swirl cake with caramel cream cheese frosting; or for instance Urban Angel for their focus on ethical, sustainable food.
+Think of the likes of The Witchery for the sheer opulence of its interior; Brewhemia for providing whole sections devoted to German bratwurst, currywurst, and kaiser wurst; Lovecrumbs for their quirky flavours embodied by their bacon and maple cinnamon swirl cake with caramel cream cheese frosting; or for instance Urban Angel for their focus on ethical, sustainable food.